DoctorKhan/The-Social-Game-Book/src/10_part/010_opening_clue_grackles.md

-# Chapter 1: The First Clue
+# The First Clue - The Grackle Phenomenon

 The first clue was not found in an ancient text or a forgotten ruin.
 It was in the sky over Austin, Texas.